Key Ideas

 Partition Off Your Home

 In addition to increasing body warmth, staying in one space can also help trap the heat in one area.
 You can use temporary insulation to prevent heat from leaking and to keep the cold from getting in.
-Every time you open a door, the heat will leave and the cold will get in.
+Every time you open a door, the heat will leave and the cold will enter.
 Limiting your movement can keep your living spaces more insulated.
+When you lose power, decide where you want to gather.
+Central locations are better, allowing you to access more resources and materials without opening other doors.
+Close the doors to other rooms.
+If you need to go outside, consider moving through another room, like a laundry room or garage.
+These spaces can keep the cold trapped, so it doesn't get in your house and get it colder.

 Block Drafts